Best airport lounges for flight delays in the EU

 Due to the pandemic, the lounge has switched to table service instead of a buffet, though this might change in the future depending on the latest developments.

 For those who want to enjoy great drinks

 Aberdeen International Airport, Scotland

 The Northern Lights Executive Lounge is one of 2 lounges at Aberdeen Airport, the other one being the British Airways lounge.
-It’s large and spacious, with cozy interiors mostly featuring coffee tables and squashy armchairs.
+It’s large and spacious, with cosy interiors mostly featuring coffee tables and squashy armchairs.

 Although actual northern lights sightings from Aberdeen are rare, the Northern Lights lounge does boast large windows with a great view of the runway, where you can watch planes, as well as various helicopters departing for the North Sea oil rigs.

 The biggest draw of the lounge, however, is its sizable Whisky Wall, where you can sample a wide array of the best Scottish whisky!
-Have a taste of local favorites such as Whyte & Mackay, Dalmore, Ardbeg, and Talisker.
+Have a taste of local favourites such as Whyte & Mackay, Dalmore, Ardbeg, and Talisker.
 They also have a sizable selection of local beers such as Brewdog — truly a lounge made for a drinks connoisseur.

 Credit card expert Ben Walker, shares his personal experience with the lounge:

 I recently visited the Northern Lights Executive Lounge in Aberdeen, Scotland with my family and it was a great experience.

 The lounge is separated into a front room where you’ll find the check-in desk and two small seating areas.
 Continuing into the lounge is the main seating area with panoramic views of the runway.
 Here, you can find plenty of seats, tables and bright light pouring through the windows.